itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-algo.rst

 The most important step in the developement of an algorithm plugin is to publish all created filter- and widget-methods.
 By that process, the methods will be made available to |itom|, such that they can be used by the python scripting language, the GUI or other plugins.
 The publishing is done in the method **init** of your plugin.
+It is important to say, that the two different signatures of a filter method (with or without observer) need to be published in two different ways.
 A exemplary implemention is as follows:

 .. code-block:: c++
     :linenos: